zhengxinchang/isopedia/README.md

-## Annotate splice junctions and visualize isoforms
+## Query splice junctions and visualize isoforms

 ### Purpose:
 This command is designed for cases where you have a specific splice junction of interest and want to explore its isoform context in detail.
 It provides both tabular output and visualization.